obi-wan-shinobi/obi-wan-shinobi.github.io/_pages/about.md

 I am a graduate student in computer science at TU Delft.

-My research interests are deeply rooted in the theoretical foundations of machine learning and deep learning, with a strong emphasis on the mathematical underpinnings of these technologies.
-I am particularly fascinated by the potential applications of these mathematical principles in scientific domains, such as mathematics, astrophysics, etc., where they can play a pivotal role in processing and enhancing research efforts.
-Moreover, I'm passionate about leveraging deep learning to tackle complex mathematical challenges across different scientific disciplines.
-These interests drive my curiosity at the intersection of artificial intelligence, mathematics, and scientific exploration.
+My research interests lie in the theoretical foundations of machine learning, with a focus on understanding neural networks and the mechanisms behind their empirical success.
+I aim to use tools from functional analysis, operator theory, and optimization dynamics to study gradient-based learning algorithms and the structures they implicitly exploit.
+I am particularly interested in the mathematical mechanisms underlying training dynamics, implicit bias, generalization, and the transition between feature-learning and lazy regimes.

+Broadly, I am motivated by questions at the intersection of machine learning theory and mathematical analysis, aiming to develop a clearer understanding of how modern learning algorithms behave and why they work.

 I graduated with a _Bachelor's in Computer Engineering_ and briefly worked as an ML researcher at [Relfor Labs](https://www.relfor.com/), where I specialized in developing deep neural networks for audio